 A respectable mid-market record player, the Planar 3 remains an easy-going, low-cost piece of kit that continues to keep our vinyl spinning - and since the company keeps refining the product, we imagine it'll stay that way for a while yet.

 Dual CS505 (1981)

 Who says that you can't get good quality on a budget?
 Not us, that's for sure.
 And it was as true in the '80s as it is now, thanks to Dual's CS505 player.
 It was a tidy, well-balanced performer that managed to bring a decent amount of detail to the table without exposing the entry-level kit it usually worked with.

 While it might have looked a little inelegant in the beginning, later versions looked more refined thanks to smarter wooden plinths.
 But no matter how it looked, this Dual delivered satisfying results.

 In 1982 the Gyrodec was a combination of great sound quality and artistic design.
 Bring the clock up to date and this player is still available - and it's a testament to its quality that it's essentially the same machine.

-When it's up and running it sounds detailed, expressive and graceful, ready to put down other products costing plenty more twice.
-It's not plug-in-and-play, as some assembly is required, but the instructions are clear and there's a logic to its design that means it'll be spinning your discs in no time.
+When it's up and running it sounds detailed, expressive and graceful, ready to put down other products costing plenty more.
+It's not plug-and-play - some assembly is required - but the instructions are clear, and there's a logic to its design that means it'll be spinning your discs in no time.

 Systemdek IIX (1990)

-It became our Product of the Year in 1990, and the Systemdek IIX held that position for the next two years.
-Its sound quality rose well above that of its closest rivals - timing was confident and music sounded tuneful and easy-flowing.
+The Systemdek IIX became our Product of the Year in 1990, and it held that position for the next two years.
+Its sound quality rose well above that of its closest rivals - timing was confident, and music sounded tuneful and easy-flowing.